 LetsGetChecked acquired the health and diagnostics company BioIQ in May 2022.
 BioIQ works with employers and health plans to provide health testing solutions such as lab testing, health screening, and vaccination services.
 The company operates through a nationwide network of labs and served millions of customers as at the date of acquisition.
 The acquisition expanded LetsGetChecked’s personalized at-home healthcare testing services including lab analysis, affiliated physician support, and prescription fulfillment to BioIQ’s health plans, employers, consumers, and public health partners.

 In June 2021, the company raised USD 150 million in Series D funding led by Casdin Capital, reaching unicorn status with a valuation of over USD 1 billion.
-The funds will be used to expand internationally and strengthen its telehealth services, pharmacy capabilities, and at-home testing.
+The funds were utilized to expand internationally and strengthen its telehealth services, pharmacy capabilities, and at-home testing.
+In September 2022, the company secured a USD 20 million extension to its Series D round from Morgan Health, bringing the total funding raised to USD 283 million.

 Women's at-home fertility/hormone measuring kit: